The Hush: Release and promotion

+The album was released internationally on 10 May 1999 via Mercury Records.
 Released as the lead single of the album, "In Our Lifetime" reached number 4 in the UK Singles Chart.
 The other singles, "Summer Son" and "When We Are Together" respectively peaked at number 5 and number 12 in the UK.
 The Hush has been certified triple platinum by the BPI for UK sales in excess of 900,000 copies.
 This makes it the band's second most successful studio album after their previous album, White on Blonde (1997), which had been certified 6× Platinum.